-At Central Health, we audit our Gynecology and Obstetrics performance based on the well-being of the mothers and babies, as well as rates of intervention.
+At Central Health, we audit our Obstetrics and Gynaecology performance based on the well-being of the mothers and babies, as well as rates of intervention.
 Intervention refers to birth complications, such as caesarian section and episiotomy.
 We are happy to provide our patients with the outcomes for our deliveries and the rates of intervention.
 Please ask our midwives for our most recent data.

 We believe it is very important that our patients have complete confidence in our obstetrics and gynecological care!